 The run to the final saw them not concede a goal after the 1st round.

 Since then, the competition has become fiercer, but our resolve as a Club remains unaltered.
 With a number of Clubs in our league paying players, we at Hempnall continue to play in the traditional fashion - we have secured sponsorship where we can, and involve players where we can in fundraising.
-A great historic local football club that will continue, we hope, to 'punch above our weight' in the future.
+A great historic local football club that will continue, we hope, to survive well into the future.

 It is still good to see in that we have a number of longstanding supporters, a number of which are former players.